c1ndygao/cindygao.com/heroes.md

 #### Yitang "Tom" Zhang 张益唐, mathematician ####
 Yitang Zhang, working completely on his own, established the first finite bound on gaps between prime numbers, making substantial progress in proving the Twin Prime Conjecture.

+[obstacle: prof refused to recommend for any post after PhD, could not find work in mathematics]

 <br>
 <br>
 <br>